-World's poorest children twice as likely to contract malaria as least poorJune 18th, 2013 in Health /
+World's poorest children twice as likely to contract malaria as least poorJune 18, 2013 in Medicine & Health / Health

 The findings of the systematic review and meta-analysis, published Online First in The Lancet, suggest that investment in socioeconomic development (eg, better housing and improved education and nutrition) should be a vital part of efforts to control and eliminate malaria.

 "The honeymoon period for malaria control is threatened by drug and insecticide resistance and donor fatigue.
 Since malaria control in Europe and North America was mainly achieved through advances in development (improved living conditions and increased wealth) and without malaria-specific interventions such as insecticidal nets and indoor spraying, socioeconomic development could provide a highly effective and sustainable means of control in malaria-endemic countries when combined with existing efforts", explains Steve Lindsay from Durham University in the UK, who led the research.

 Lindsay and colleagues identified 4969 English-language studies published in the past 30 years that looked at the relationship between the risk of malaria infection and socioeconomic status in children aged 0 years.

 Analysis of data from 15 studies involving 19 620 children showed that the very poorest children have roughly double the chance of contracting malaria than their better-off counterparts.
 Importantly, this effect was consistent across different measures of socioeconomic status.